sof202/HyLoRD/docs/high-level-docs/deconvolution-algorithm.md

 ##### Step 2 - Obtain CDF

-To obtain the CDF, the following python code was utiltised:
+To obtain the CDF, the following python code was utilised:

 ```python
 import numpy as np